-On campus students must maintain full-time enrollment status (12 credit hours per term for undergraduate students and 9 credit hours per term for graduate students).
+- Full-time enrollment status for on-campus students means maintaining 12 credit hours per term for undergraduates and 9 credit hours per term for graduate students.

-Online students must maintain at least half-time enrollment status (6 credit hours per term for undergraduate students and 5 credit hours per term for graduate students).
+- Online students must maintain at least half-time enrollment status, which is 6 credit hours per term for undergraduates and 5 credit hours per term for graduate students.

-- Federal Work Study funds are paid directly in the form of a paycheck to students who are employed in a student work study position.
+- Federal Work-Study funds are paid directly to students in the form of a paycheck when they are employed in a student work-study position.

-- Pell Grants are disbursed based upon the student’s attending hours throughout the term.
+- Pell Grants are disbursed based on the number of hours a student attends throughout the term.

-- Summer disbursement will be released in one installment after July 6th.
+- Summer disbursements are released in a single installment after July 6th.

-- Student Accounts Office will process a refund to students’ account for any excess Federal aid within 14 days of disbursement.
+- The Student Accounts Office processes refunds to student’s accounts for any excess Federal aid within 14 days of disbursement.

 Using Financial Aid at the HCU Bookstore